The following Fisheries Bulletin is provided as a courtesy:

 When Rule Will Take Effect:

-Table 1: Overfishing limit (OFL), acceptable biological catch (ABC), annual catch limits (ACL), and annual catch targets (ACT) implemented in Amendment 53 and increased in this final rule*.
+Table 1.
+Current and new overfishing limit (OFL), acceptable biological catch (ABC), annual catch limit (ACL), sector ACLs, and sector annual catch targets (ACT) in million pounds gutted weight.

 Frequently Asked Questions (FAQs)